jethanh/Labs25-Human_Rights_First-TeamB-FE/README.md

 The Google Maps API allows us to render upwards of 1000 different markers, cluster them, and maintain interactability with each of the markers.

-Could be improved:

-- It may be worth exploring heatmaps or spidering markers going forward in this project if better coordinates data is not available.

 ### Search Functionality

 The search functionality is built using collapsible components.
 It is synced up to the backend database and processes a GET request each time a user submits a search query.

 ### Timeline
 The timeline is built using the ```vertical-timeline-component-for-react``` package.
 This package allows us to save the effort of designing our own timeline and display incidents in a visual manner seperate from the interactive map.

+## Room For Improvement
+- It may be worth exploring heatmaps or spidering markers going forward in this project if better coordinates data is not available.
+- It would be beneficial to move the API calls and state to a parent component, such as App.js.
+This would allow us to have interoperability between components and reduce the amount of API calls being made.

 ## Installation